Information for Referring or Collaborating Legal Professionals

 Complex Family Therapy at Watermark has four phases that typically span on average 6-18 months depending on the complexity of the situation and the compliance and cooperation from the parties involved.
 Most families spend around 12 months actively engaged in the process.

 Phase 4 : Maintaining repaired relationships.
 This final phase ensures that the therapeutic gains are maintained and that any issues that arise after the process are dealt with quickly.
 Often this maintenance phase focuses on longer term co-parenting, keeping conflict low, supporting the parenting plan and monitoring the development of the family system.
+Parenting Coordination cases will continue to regularly meet and maintain a low conflict working relationship between co-parents.pol

 Definition of Roles

-• Clinical Team Member - The clinical team members are therapists who work specifically with individuals concurrently alongside the family process.
+Clinical Team Member - The clinical team members are therapists who work specifically with individuals concurrently alongside the family process.
 This often looks like a therapist who supports a person, a child /children or a sibling group while family therapy process continues.
 This role is crucial for children because it provides a safe space for them to process their experience during a typically stressful time.
 At Watermark, we advocate for the use of Play Therapy when working with children ages 3-13.
-Additionally, when family therapy occurs in the later stages of the Complex Family Therapy process, this clinician will able to be in the room, with their clients, to provide support in the moment.
+Additionally, when family therapy occurs in the later stages of the Complex Family Therapy process, a team clinician will able to be in the room, with their clients, to provide support in the moment.

 Communication

-• We welcome phone conferences from time to time to check in with the clinical process.
+We welcome phone conferences from time to time to check in with the clinical process.
 We find it helpful and efficient to talk to all of the therapists involved as a group and we will do our best to coordinate that.

-• We will communicate with our clients as needed, which sometimes means communication outside of sessions.
+We will communicate with our clients as needed, which sometimes means communication outside of sessions.
 Clients can expect to have access to the therapists when they need support.

 Outcomes